grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 They climbed up the ladder from the catwalk to the docking bay to find dozens of large and molding wooden crates stacked up around the open hatch into the _Prospect's_ cargo hold.
 The sides of the crates were stamped with "XL industries" and "CAUTION!"
 Apparently XL Industries knew better than to put the word "EXPLOSIVES" on their packing materials --- which would attract unnecessary attention during any Authority inspection.
 But XL industries still felt that anyone handling their products should have a heads up that they shouldn't just be tossed around casually.

 Making their way among the crates were a half dozen or so dock workers --- more huge swarthy men wearing moth-eaten tweed and leather suits and chomping on various forms of tobacco or seeds.
 They swarmed around a large push cart stacked high with the wooden "Caution" crates, and swinging crates off it from chains connected to a sliding block hanging from anchor points welded to the roof of the cargo bay tube.
 This sliding block would be used to lower the crates down into the cargo hold of the _Prospect_.
-A couple of men climbed down the ladder into the _Prospect_ to make their way down to the floor of the cargo hold to receive the lowered crates.
+A couple of men climbed down the ladder into the _Prospect_ to make their way down to the deck of the cargo hold to receive the lowered crates.

 A dock worker wearing a worn bowler hat who was among the smallest Percy had seen since they docked --- his eyes were almost even with hers with round-framed glasses around them --- came up to her.